 By the evening of Tuesday, October 10, all the fires across the Midwest begin to end.
 Rain moved into the area and damped down the fires into a smoking monster that lasted for days.
 Michigan’s Thumb area was devastated.
 Most of Huron, Tuscola, and Sanilac Counties went up in flames, and residents took to the shore looking for rescue.

 Fire Survivors Trek to the Tip of Michigan’s Thumb

-In the days after the fire, accounts trickle in that survivors makes their way to Port Austin.
+In the days after the fire, accounts trickle in that survivors make their way to Port Austin.
 Houses are filled with residents from Port Hope and Grindstone City.
-Victims walk into town with singed or missing hair, blistered faces, and clothes practically burned off their back.
+Victims walk into town with singed or missing hair, blistered faces, and clothes practically burned off their backs.
 There is an announcement made in Detroit that any donations made on the Griswold dock in Detroit will find their way to Port Austin.

 Michigan Responds to the Great Fire of 1871

 The Thumb communities of Glen Haven, White Rock, Forestville, Sand Beach, Port Hope, Grindstone City, Elm Creek, Huron City, Forest Bay, Center Harbor, Rock Falls, Verona Mills were almost totally obliterated, and the residents were left destitute, without food, shelter and with only the clothes on their backs.
 Winter was only weeks away.

 In the days that followed a relief and recovery, the effort was headquartered at Port Huron.
 A plea for ships was sent across the Great Lakes.
 The Wisconsin steamer Comet cruising from Lexington to Pointe Aux Barques reported seeing continuous flames up the entire coast.
 The smoke from shore was so intense that it drove passengers back into their cabins.
 Burning embers were hitting the steamship so much that the decks had to be washed down frequently.